-The graph below shows a comparison, from October 19, 2017 (the date our Class A common stock commenced trading on the Nasdaq) through January 31, 2022, of the cumulative total return to stockholders of our Class A common stock relative to the Nasdaq Composite Index ("Nasdaq Composite") and the Nasdaq Computer Index ("Nasdaq Computer").
+The graph below shows a comparison, from January 31, 2018 through January 31, 2023, of the cumulative total return to stockholders of our common stock relative to the Nasdaq Composite Index ("Nasdaq Composite") and the Nasdaq Computer Index ("Nasdaq Computer").

-The graph assumes that \$100 was invested in each of our Class A common stock, the Nasdaq Composite and the Nasdaq Computer at their respective closing prices on October 19, 2017 and assumes reinvestment of gross dividends.
+The graph assumes that \$100 was invested in each of our common stock, the Nasdaq Composite and the Nasdaq Computer at their respective closing prices on January 31, 2018 and assumes reinvestment of gross dividends.
 The stock price performance shown in the graph represents past performance and should not be considered an indication of future stock price performance.